-Waiting List Name Description Number of Households on Waiting List Waiting List Open, Partially Open or Closed Plans to Open the Waiting List During the Plan Year Federal MTW Housing Choice Voucher Units: Tenant-Based Community Wide 20,513 Open N/A Federal MTW Housing Choice Voucher Units: Project-Based Site-Based 6,473 Partially Open HABC opened the Senior PBV Waiting list on 10/05/20 which will remain open through 06/30/21.
-RAD Choice Mobility Program Specific 3,714 Open N/A Federal MTW Public Housing Units Community Wide 10,505 Open No. The Public Housing waiting list was closed on
+Waiting List Name Description Number of Households on Waiting List Waiting List Open, Partially Open or Closed Plans to Open the Waiting List During the Plan Year Federal MTW Public Housing Units Community Wide 10,505 Closed No. The Public Housing waiting list was closed on 12/20/19.
+There are no plans to open it in 2021.

-Waiting List Name Description Number of Households on Waiting List Waiting List Open, Partially Open or Closed Plans to Open the Waiting List During the Plan Year 12/20/19.
-There are no plans to open it in FY 2021.
-Thompson Vouchers Program Specific 13,812 Closed No
+Waiting List Name Description Number of Households on Waiting List Waiting List Open, Partially Open or Closed Plans to Open the Waiting List During the Plan Year Federal MTW Housing Choice Voucher Units: Tenant-Based Community Wide 20,513 Closed No. There are no plans to open this waiting list in FY 2021.
+Federal MTW Housing Choice Voucher Units: Project-Based Site-Based 6,473 Partially Open HABC opened the Senior PBV Waiting list on 10/05/20, which will remain open through 06/30/21.
+RAD Choice Mobility Program Specific 3,714 Open N/A Thompson Vouchers Program Specific 13,812 Closed No

-\HABC purged the public housing waiting list in FY 2019; therefore, the number of households on the waiting list has decreased significantly.
+^{}HABC purged the public housing waiting list in FY 2019; therefore, the number of households on the waiting list has decreased significantly.